 Here I am in December, 2001 — a lot younger, less experienced and in awe of what I was blessed to see.
 I was a total newbie at seeing mountains then and I’ve seen many more since, but I never tire of them.
 I may be better traveled now, but I’m still just as eager to explore today even with the many more aching joints that I now have!

 With my motorhome being 7 years old at that point, I knew I was due for new tires and that I wouldn’t feel safe on the mountainous roads of the Parkway without replacing them.
 I had been extremely satisfied with my Goodyear RV tires since 2001 and when I contacted them, they agreed to sponsor my Blue Ridge Parkway trip!
 They arranged for me to have another set installed at a Wingfoot commercial tire location near Savannah – appreciate that, Goodyear!
 It’s also nice to know that Wingfoot has emergency service outlets across the country on call 24 hours so I’ll never be stranded without help.
+See this full page I did about why I stuck with Goodyear, why other RVers agree, and more info and tips about RV tire safety and maintenance.

 Let’s get started – 400s milepost range attractions & campgrounds